ChrisBrooksbank/DigiStandards/CSharp.md

 * Services should return IEnumerable NOT IQueryable
 * Within services, IQueryables should be used, inefficient SQL is generated even if you pass in a param which is a IQueryable, if the recieving function defines it as a IEnumerable.
 It must be defined as IQueryable to get efficent SQL.
+* Verify code is case-insensitive ( assuming thats required )
+* Check behaviour if URL param is misnamed

 ## Other
 * Define new Attribute descendants where appropiate e.g. to encode data relating to a enumeration value